how to make scented dryer sheets

 In other words, a hot, static-prone clothes dryer can create an environment where the vapors from the essential oil may ignite if they were exposed to a spark of static electricity.
 If you were to only use a few drops of essential oil, there may not be enough vapor emitted from the oil to cause an issue.
 However, you should always err on the side of caution.
 It’s simply not safe to use any oil with a flash point that is lower than the maximum heat inside of your dryer.*

 It's understandable if you’re confused about whether it’s safe to use essential oils in the dryer.
 There are dozens and dozens of online tutorials and DIY laundry tips that tell you to put a few drops of essential oils in with your laundry for a fresh, chemical-free scent.
 Like so many things on the internet, this idea has persisted despite being potentially unsafe.
-While the chance of causing a fire is low, and many people use essential oils in the dryer without issues, we do not recommend it.
+While the chance of causing a fire is low, and many people use essential oils in the dryer without issues, we do not recommend it unless you carefully check the flash point first.

 Can you use fragrance oils in the dryer?